Larsen Bay Airport

 Larsen Bay Airport (IATA: KLN, ICAO: PALB, FAA LID: 2A3) is a state-owned public-use airport located in Larsen Bay, a city in the Kodiak Island Borough of the U.S. state of Alaska.

-As per Federal Aviation Administration records, the airport had 1,700 passenger boardings (enplanements) in calendar year 2022.
-It is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a non-primary commercial service airport (between 2,500 and 10,000 enplanements per year).
+As per Federal Aviation Administration records, the airport had 2,336 passenger enplanements in calendar year 2021.
+It is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation airport (A public airport that does not have scheduled service or has scheduled service with less than 2,500 passenger boardings each year).

 Facilities and aircraft

 Larsen Bay Airport resides at elevation of 87 feet (27 m) above mean sea level.
 It has one runway designated 4/22 with a gravel surface measuring 2,690 by 75 feet (820 x 23 m).
-For the 12-month period ending December 31, 2006, the airport had 3,730 aircraft operations, an average of 10 per day: 52% air taxi and 48% general aviation.
+For the 12-month period ending December 31, 2021, the airport had 3,730 aircraft operations, an average of 10 per day: 52% air taxi and 48% general aviation.